Search

 And finally, the Germans get two dreadnoughts, which hurried home from a South American goodwill and training cruise just before the outbreak of war.
 A little delay, and they could have been caught far from home, with a deep hunger for coal and immense firepower compared to the pre-dreadnoughts and armored cruisers the British have available to hunt them.

-Please allow an additional eight to ten weeks for delivery.
+Please allow an extra three weeks for delivery.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and NASA Journalist in Space finalist, he has published a great many books, games and articles on historical subjects; people are saying that some of them are actually good.
-He lives in Birmingham, Alabama with his wife, three children, and his new puppy.
-His Iron Dog, Leopold, could swim very well.
+He lives in Birmingham, Alabama with his wife and three children.
+He misses his lizard-hunting Iron Dog, Leopold.

 NOW SHIPPING